cunninghamp/Exchange2007MBtoMEU.ps1-Customized/README.md

 Usage instructions by Microsoft: http://community.office365.com/en-us/w/exchange/845.convert-exchange-2007-mailboxes-to-mail-enabled-users-after-a-staged-exchange-migration.aspx

-I have added logging output and some error handling to assist with running this script in production environments.
+I have added logging output and some error handling to increase visibility of the changes made by the script when it runs.

 Original script is located at: http://community.office365.com/en-us/f/183/t/16717.aspx